Johnny Yip

-Johnny Yip Chun-tong (葉振棠, born 7 February 1944), also known as Tong Gor (棠哥), is a Hong Kong singer who rose to fame for producing soundtracks for several Hong Kong television dramas in the 1980s.
+Johnny Yip Chun-tong (葉振棠, born 7 February 1944), also known as Tong Gor (棠哥), is a Hong Kong singer who produced soundtracks for several Hong Kong television dramas in the 1980s.

 Early life

 Yip was born in Macau in February 1944.
 His grandparents were of Vietnamese-Chinese heritage.
 At age 10, Yip contracted scarlet fever, which damaged his optic nerves and caused his eyesight to deteriorate.
-He attended the former Macau St. John's College Primary and Secondary School in China and switched to Pooi To Middle School at 13-14 years old.
+He attended the former Macau St. John's College Primary and Secondary School in China and switched to Pooi To Middle School when he was 13 to 14 years old.

 Career

-Early years (1962 - 1980)
+Early years (1962–1980)

 After graduating from secondary school at age 18, Yip travelled to Hong Kong in search of an office job.
 However, Hong Kong authorities did not acknowledge the academic qualifications he certified in Macau.
-With the introduction of an Indonesian Chinese friend in Macau, he took to working as a part-time night bassist in the Tsim Sha Tsui bar "KK Club" and in a bar in Wan Chai.
+With the introduction of an Indonesian-Chinese friend in Macau, he took to working as a part-time night bassist in the Tsim Sha Tsui bar "KK Club" and in a bar in Wan Chai.
 In the mid-1970s, Yip was approached by Chung Ting-yat to form a band named "The New Topnotes" with Chan Kit-ling and other musicians.
 He performed as the bass guitarist and lead vocalist of the band for 4 years.
 He has released five albums in English through EMI Records and was twice selected for the Top Ten Singers Golden Camel Award jointly organized by Overseas Chinese Evening News and the National Paint Factory.
 Yip decided to leave the band and return to Hong Kong for development, and "The New Topnotes" was disbanded.
 Yip later performed at Furama Hotel and formed a band called "Ma Cheng Tong" with former Ming band drummer Wu Mali and independent keyboardist Huang Zhengguang, with which Yip sang popular Cantonese songs.
 The band separated soon after.
 During this period, he worked in Singapore for half a year.